vpro/vpro-shared/README.md

 ## Checkout

-Check this out with git clone --recurse-submodules.
+The maven build will ensure that this is checked out with git clone --recurse-submodules.
 It is essential for a correct build of vpro-shared-swagger.war

 ## TODO